kvietmeier/scripts/README.md

+# My Script Repo
-# My repo of utility scripts I use for setting up storage and monitoring systems
+Utility scripts I use for setting up storage and monitoring systems